quekky/pyktv/README.md

 To run from sourcecode, the following python packages is required:

 * PyQt5
-* python-vlc 3.x
 * youtube_dl
+* python-mpv

+Download mpv library from https://mpv.io/ and put it in the path (For Windows, download **mpv-1.dll**)

+After downloading youtube_dl, edit the code https://github.com/rg3/youtube-dl/issues/15787

 # FAQ

 ### Unable to play xxx file format

-As the program using VLC to play file, report it to VLC
+As the program using MPV to play file, report it to MPV.

-### Some delay when switching channel

-This is a known problem in VLC 3.0.1
+_(MPV uses ffmpeg to decode almost all videos, so there should be able to play almost any video)_

 ### Unable to show certain YouTube playlist

-The program is using youtube-dl to download the playlist (current version 2018.3.3)
+The program is using youtube-dl to download the playlist (current version 2018.4.3)

 Try downloading youtube-dl.exe and run ```youtube-dl.exe -j --flat-playlist url``` If it is not able to download, report bug under youtube-dl project.
 If the latest version is working, let me know the url so that I can update the library

-### Will you implement pitch control? (key-up/key-down)

-I've not found any working way to call the VLC API to control the pitch.
-If you've found a way, please let me know with source codes

 ### When I try your program after unzipping the release, videos are not playing